- Princeton ISD

-District awards new teacher grants
+District awards teacher grants for innovation

 Through the application process, teachers submitted proposals to explain how their project would benefit the students’ learning, as well as make an impact on the community.

 “By awarding these projects at the end of the school year, it is strategic in that we have the summer to get everything in place so they can start the new school year with their innovation operational,” Mr. McIntyre said.

 There were several excited teachers as administrators handed out their oversized checks.

 “The projects this year will give the kids some unique opportunities,” Assistant Superintendent James Lovelady said.
 “This is a great way to end this school year and prepare for the new school year.”

 -Lacy life skills teacher Stormy Hoyle requested 10 iPads, which will be loaded with the Prologue communication program.

 “This proposal helps the lower functioning life skills students we teach,” Ms. Hoyle said.
 “Knowing each of these children needs every opportunity to learn and grow, obtaining devices that will walk them through communication and learning academics is paramount.”

 According to Ms. Hoyle, teachers use iPads as a tool to become more innovative educators, and this in turn, leads to improved classroom learning.